rsfrankl/rsfrankl.github.io/_pages/publications.md

 ## Peer-Reviewed Articles

 Robinson, Caitlin, Rachel S. Franklin, and Jack Roberts.
-(Accepted for publication).
-“Optimising for equity: Sensor coverage, networks and the responsive city,” *The Annals of the American Association of Geographers*.
+(2022). “[Optimising for equity: Sensor coverage, networks and the responsive city](https://doi.org/10.1080/24694452.2022.2077169),” *The Annals of the American Association of Geographers*.

 Wallace, Rosalind, Rachel Franklin, Susan Grant-Muller, Alison Heppenstall, and Victoria Houlden.
 (2022). "[Estimating the social and spatial impacts of Covid mitigation strategies in United Kingdom regions: synthetic data and dashboards](https://doi.org/10.1093/cjres/rsac019)," *Cambridge Journal of Regions, Economy and Society*.